IPS-Eye-White

 Contemplative Prayer - An Introduction

-What it is, how it is practiced, its claimed importance, the introduction to evangelicals, the spread, and the million dollar question.
+What it is, how it is practiced, its claimed importance, the spread, and one million dollar question.

 Carol Brooks